Here’s How Your Trade MGIC Investment Corporation (MTG) Aggressively Right Now

-MGIC Investment Corporation (NYSE:MTG) went up by 1.28% from its latest closing price compared to the recent 1-year high of $13.83.
-The company’s stock price has collected 0.24% of gains in the last five trading sessions.
+MGIC Investment Corporation (NYSE:MTG) went down by -1.12% from its latest closing price compared to the recent 1-year high of $13.83.
+The company’s stock price has collected 5.22% of gains in the last five trading sessions.
 Press Release reported on 03/05/21 that MGIC Investment Corporation Releases Monthly Operating Statistics

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.